 One of the most critically important components when selecting your trees is ensuring they have fallen in the winter when the sap level is low.
 This again will minimize checking and the risk of sap stain (mold).
 Because this is such an important factor, we handpick each log for every home with no exceptions.
 We want to make sure you have the best logs available for your home.

 There are many different types of timber located in British Columbia.
 From our experience we prefer to work with western red cedar and Douglas fir for our log home and timber frame structures.

 To help you understand why these two types of wood are our preferred choices, you will find a more detailed description of each below.

 Western Red Cedar

 Western red cedar is a premium slow growth timber that is harvested on the northern coast of B.C.
 This amazing, tight-grained wood is one of the most decay- and insect-resistant softwoods, making it the most sought after wood for exports, especially to Europe.
 If you live in a climate with extreme weather conditions, western red cedar may be the perfect choice for you.

-Western red cedar logs are known for their flared ends which add character and style to timber structures, making it one of our clients’ favorites as well.
+Western red cedar logs are known for their flared ends which add character and style to timber structures, making it one of our clients’ favourites as well.

 Yellow Cedar is another popular type of timber used commonly for building canoe paddles.
 To understand the difference between the two check out our article Which is better: Western Red Cedar vs Yellow Cedar.

-Douglas fir has been a long-time favorite for engineers.
+Douglas fir has been a long-time favourite for engineers.
 Douglas fir is one of the strongest softwoods available making it an ideal wood choice for timber frames and traditional log homes.
-Douglas fir has a signature red and blond color to the timber.
+Douglas fir has a signature red and blond colour to the timber.